noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

   - consumer signs request using aws v4 signing process
   - IAM uses the aws access key and secret to compute an HMAC signature using sha256
   - the signature is added to the auth header, api gateway parses it and determines if the IAM permissions match the request
-- lambda authorizers: preferred for oauth strategies
+- lambda authorizers: preferred for oauth/saml/custom authnz strategies
   - a custom lambda fn that handles authnz
     - token: when only a token is required for authnz
       - api gateway passes the source token to the lambda fn as JSON input and expects an IAM policy into be returned (with execute-API:invoke for accepted)